-Fentanyl addiction is incredibly common in America.
-Studies show that more and more Americans are abusing this drug.
-Unfortunately, abuse often leads to overdose.
-The overdose numbers for this type of substance abuse is appalling.
-There’s been an increase of 540% over the last three years alone.
+There’s been a 540% increase in fentanyl overdose deaths over the last three years alone.
 Many drug abusers don’t even realize that they are taking fentanyl.
 This prescription opioid is being mixed in with other illicit drugs, like cocaine.

 Those who are struggling with a fentanyl addiction should seek addiction treatment from a rehab program.
 An effective treatment center can help addicts break free from drug abuse and live healthier lives.
 One of the most important parts of treatment is to educate drug abusers.
 Drug abusers should learn about the dangers of fentanyl abuse at treatment centers.
 In particular, they should have a better understanding of how fentanyl affects the brain.